 Italy is a perfect destination for food lovers, and Castel Gandolfo won’t disappoint in this sense.
 Here, you can savor dishes of the Roman tradition in nice restaurants with views of the lake.

-Other Useful Information To Plan Your Trip To Castel Gandolfo
+Useful Tips To Plan Your Trip To Castel Gandolfo

 How to get to Castel Gandolfo

 Castel Gandolfo is easily reached from Rome, thus being the perfect place for a day trip.
 Here are the main ways of getting there.

 Of all the options available, my favorite is the guided tour.
 It is completely hassle free; it includes a tour guide (meaning you can get lots of insightful information about Castel Gandolfo and the Papal Palace) and it won’t have you fiddling with having to get a million separate tickets.

 The easiest way to visit Castel Gandolfo is on a guided tour departing from Rome.

 This Castel Gandolfo day trip from Rome includes transportation by train from Rome; a guide that will be with you all day; tickets to the Papal Palace; an audio-guide and even lunch – in other words, it is great value for money.
 The tour has a very flexible cancellation policy, and you can cancel within 24 hours from the day of the tour.

 Independently by train